spacotto/Born2beRoot/README.md

 | Use Case           | General purpose, education, servers                  | Enterprise production environments                   |
 | Community          | Large, diverse community                             | Growing community, backed by enterprise users        |

+### Why Debian
+I chose Debian 13 (Trixie) over Rocky Linux because, as a beginner, I wanted a system that is simple to set up, well-documented, and widely supported by the community.
+Debian is known for its stability and ease of use, making it ideal for learning the basics of Linux without being overwhelmed by complexity.
+Moreover, since I'm not specifically interested in working with Red Hat Enterprise Linux (RHEL) environments or their derivatives, Rocky Linux's enterprise focus didn't match my needs.
+Debian 13 lets me explore, learn, and customise my VM with confidence, while providing plenty of helpful resources for newcomers.

 >[!NOTE]
 >Find out more about my OS choice [here](https://github.com/spacotto/Born2beRoot/blob/main/srcs/os-choice.md).